Stanford Minimally Invasive Thoracic Surgery

 The Stanford Center for Minimally Invasive Thoracic Surgery (SMITS), co-directed by Drs.
 Mark Berry and Joseph Shrager, was founded in 2014 to recognize Stanford's position among the leading thoracic surgery centers in the United States in experience and expertise in minimally invasive approaches to chest diseases.

 Our surgeons were early adopters of minimally invasive techniques as it became clear that they have substantial benefits to patients when used appropriately.
 Our surgical outcomes have consistently been in the top quartile of the Society of Thoracic Surgeons General Thoracic Surgery Database, which tracks outcomes primarily for specialized, large, academic medical center thoracic surgery practices.
 In other words, our results fall within the top quarter of a very elite group.
+We have also been deemed a "high performing hospital” in lung cancer surgery by U.S. News and World Report.

 Before the development of minimally invasive surgical techniques in recent decades, patients who needed thoracic surgery to treat conditions such as lung or esophageal cancer required open approaches, which are more challenging for the body to heal.
 In a traditional thoracotomy, surgeons make a long incision down the patient’s side and spread the ribs.
 In a median sternotomy, surgeons divide and spread the breast bone.
 In a laparotomy, they make a long incision over the abdomen and retract the muscles of the abdominal wall.